santolucito/santolucito.github.io/ggu/camp/index.md

 In order to apply, submit a link to a youtube video below.
 The video must be no more than 3 min long and in English.
 In the video, tell us an interesting story about your life.
+The application must be submitted by June 24, 23:59.

 <iframe src="https://docs.google.com/forms/d/1zD4V3Oqg3GiwIhW9FFP0wbpVZpAqxHY_LUdWoJ5gHvM/viewform?embedded=true" width="700" height="500" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>